SargamS/SargamS/README.md

 <td>
 <p align="center"><img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/9c351cb9-c9a2-4b20-8420-e96b8331a53b" width="105">&nbsp;</p>

-- 🔮 I can predict exactly which line will throw an error..Hmmmm..right after it throws.
+- 🔮 I can predict exactly which line will throw an error ..Hmmmm.. right after it throws.
 - 🎭 Two modes: "genius who just built a full app in an hour" n "can't center a div for 3 days."
 - 💣 `git push --force` is my 4ever cardio.
 - 🧠 My brain has two tabs open: the actual problem n why the printer isn't working.